sffriesen/MechaCar_Statistical_Analysis/README.md

 ![](Resources/lot_summary.PNG)

 ## T-Tests on Suspension coils
-- briefly summarize your interpretation and findings for the t-test results.
-Include screenshots of the t-test to support your summary.

 If the p-value is below our significance level of 0.05% we can reject the null hypothesis (that there is no statistical difference between the observed sample mean and its presumed population mean).